-Despite liking dealing with processes, my goal was never to be in a process driven career.
-In fact, the part I like the most about processes is their implementation or optimization projects!
+Despite liking dealing with processes, my goal was never to be in a process-driven career.
+Personally, the part I like the most about processes is their implementation or optimization projects!

-And I genuinely try to enhance my own abilities, studying, researching and training.
-I’m a agile advocate at my job long before it was a thing.
-Now they are all project-fying and agile-ing all major parts of the business processes.
+And I genuinely try to enhance my abilities, by studying, researching, and training.
+I’m an agile advocate at my job long before it was a thing.
+Now they are all project-flying and agile-ing all major parts of the business processes.

 But one thing is to know you are good at something.
-Another things completely different is to convince someone about it.
+Another thing completely different is to convince someone about it.
 Here comes the certification program.
-PMI is de-facto institution regarding project management.
-I read their main material many many years ago and followed their general guidelines ever since.
+PMI is the de-facto institution regarding project management.
+I read their main material many, many years ago and followed their general guidelines ever since.
 But the certification itself, nope.

 Better later than never.
 I decided to finally apply for the certification exam.
-Here’s a motivational tip: first apply for a exam than start to study for it.
+Here’s a motivational tip: first apply for an exam then start to study for it.
 It’s much more effective, psychologically speaking, to have a fixed deadline to be engaged and motivated.
 Studying for a “to be defined” date is prone to procrastination.

 I bought an online course.
-The instructor was very clear: each exam has it’s own quirks and style.
-He will exploit PMI’s style to deliver a laser-focused course with the only goal is to facilitate passing the exam.
+The instructor was very clear: each exam has its quirks and style.
+He will exploit PMI’s style to deliver a laser-focused course with the only goal being to facilitate passing the exam.
 No philosophical discussions.
 No discussions at all.
 Just the pure content.
 Delivered with the precise method.